grodowski/flex_bison_calculator/README.md

 flex_bison_calculator
 =====================

-A calculator supporting variables, conditionals, loops and functions written in Flex and Bison.
+A calculator supporting variables, conditionals, loops and functions written in C using Flex and Bison libraries.
+Project created for the Automata and Grammars course - PJIIT Summer 2014

 Build it: